-Data Expiration Strategies
+Data Expiration Strategies in Cache

 Moreover, expiring stale data from the cache results in relevant and updated data being provided to the client.
 Expiring such data from the cache after a certain time period will result in fresh data being loaded into the cache on the next client request.

 Another use of data expiration is in maintaining sessions.
 If a session has been inactive for a certain period of time, it can be removed from the cache as it is idle.

 NCache supports Absolute and Sliding Expirations, along with an extended flexibility to use multiple default expirations on one dataset.
 These will be discussed in detail in successive topics.

 Explains use cases and behaviors for absolute expiration, sliding expiration and default expirations.

 Explains how to perform operations using Absolute Expiration.

 Sliding Data Expiration in Cache

 Explains how to perform operations using Sliding Expiration.